kyawsanoo/StarterApp/README.md

 This project is a bloc project using flutter_bloc package.

 ## The app include
+- ThemeBloc for switching the entire app's theme Light or Dark
-- Locale Bloc for the entire app's localization
+- Locale Bloc for the entire app's translation English or Myanmar
 - Login Bloc for user login
 - Sign Up Bloc for user sign up
 - Post List Cubit for getting user post